erebe/hmailfilter/README.md

 ## How to run ?
 ##### To install (only once):
-1. cabal sandbox init
+1. stack init
-2. Edit your rules in src/Main.hs
-3. cabal install -j
-4. sudo cp .cabal-sandbox/bin/hmailfilter /usr/local/bin
+2. stack install

 ##### Now to run:
 1. Edit your procmailrc and use procmail to run the mail filter